Taunton Minster: Present day

 Taunton Minster (St Mary Magdalene church) is now part of a combined benefice with the Church of St John the Evangelist, Taunton.
 It is within the Archdeaconry of Taunton in the Diocese of Bath and Wells.

-The church had been of a low church and evangelical tradition since its medieval foundation, but it has moved towards a central churchmanship in recent times.
+The church was previously of a low church and evangelical tradition, but it has moved towards a central churchmanship in recent times.

 At a special service on Sunday 13 March 2022, St Mary Magdalene church became Taunton Minster.